msassak/jschematic/README.md

 standard, which today means v3.

-Supporting older versions of the standard is not out of the question, but it is not a primary focus of development.
+Supporting older versions of the standard is not out of the question, but it is not a primary development focus.

 ## Status

 The core schema definition is supported with these exceptions:

  * extends
- * disallow

 The format attribute supports only these formats: